rblades/dhworkbook_master/docs/supporting materials/leaflet.txt.md

 1\.
 Create a new html document in your gh-pages branch of your repo.

 2\.
-Copy the html from the quickstart map (right-click and select 'view source' on this page: [leafletjs.com/examples/quick-start/example.html](leafletjs.com/examples/quick-start/example.html)
+Copy the html from the quickstart map (right-click and select 'view source' on [Leaflet's quick start example page](http://leafletjs.com/examples/quick-start/example.html).

 3\.
 Paste the code in your new html document in your gh-pages branch of your repo.
 Call it 'map.html' and commit your changes.

 4\.
-Change the source map to point to a georectified map you made in module 4.
+Change the source map to point to a georectified map you made in Module 4.
 Using the Ottawa Fire Insurance map I used as an example in module 4, I created [this map](http://shawngraham.github.io/exercise/leaflet-ottawa.html).

+5\.
 Right click and view my page source to see what I changed up.

 **NB You could keep the basic mapbox service base map, and render the Ottawa Fire Insurance map as an overlay [reference documentation]http://leafletjs.com/reference-1.0.3.html#imageoverlay).
 Or you could do a series of overlays, showing the change in the city over time.
 (My favourite example of a leaflet-powered historical map visualization is the [Slave Revolt in Jamaica project](http://revolt.axismaps.com/) by Vincent Brown).
 But you don't necessarily have to do this.**